 Criminal and civil fraud and enforcement

-The Tax Reform Law introduced several amendments to the Income Tax Law (ITL) in December 2017 and established several provisions related to 'digital coins' (this is the concept used by the ITL for the first time).
+The Tax Reform Law7 introduced several amendments to the Income Tax Law (ITL) in December 2017 and established several provisions related to 'digital currencies' (using this concept for the first time in the ITL).

-Income derived from the tenure or disposal of digital coins is considered to be from an Argentine source if it is issued by subjects domiciled, established or located in Argentina.
-If the subjects are domiciled, established or located outside Argentina, the income will be considered to have come from a foreign source.
+Income derived from the holding or disposal of digital currency is considered to be from an Argentine source if its issuer is domiciled, established or located in Argentina.
+If the issuer is domiciled, established or located outside Argentina, the income will be considered to have come from a foreign source.

-A 'schedular tax' is applicable to Argentine-source gains derived from the disposal of certain securities, including digital coins, by resident individuals and non-residents (legal entities or individuals).
-Gains obtained by resident individuals derived from the disposal of digital coins are subject to schedular tax at a rate of 15 per cent.
+A 'schedular' tax is applicable to Argentine-source gains derived from the disposal of certain securities, including digital currencies, by resident individuals and non-residents (legal entities or individuals).
+Gains obtained by resident individuals derived from the disposal of digital currency are subject to this schedular tax at a rate of 15 per cent.

-If resident individuals obtain foreign-source gains derived from the disposal of digital coins, they will be taxed at a rate of 15 per cent.
+If resident individuals obtain foreign-source gains derived from the disposal of digital currency, they will be taxed at a rate of 15 per cent.

-Resident legal entities will be taxed upon any gain derived from the tenure or disposal of digital coins at the general income tax rate of 30 per cent (whether Argentine- or foreign-source).
+Resident legal entities will be taxed upon any gains derived from the holding or disposal of digital currency at the general, progressive, income tax rate, ranging from 25 to 30 per cent (whether Argentine- or foreign-source).

 In summary, if an Argentine resident acquires digital assets, the disposal of those assets could trigger a taxable income.
-The losses arising from transactions with digital coins are considered 'special losses' and cannot be offset with income from any other source.
+The losses arising from transactions with digital currencies are considered 'special losses' and cannot be offset against income from any other source.

-Apart from income tax, the worldwide assets of individuals resident in Argentina are subject to personal assets tax at a rate that varies from 0.5 per cent to 1.25 per cent depending on the overall value of the assets exceeding the tax allowance (2 million pesos).
-In the case of assets located abroad, the applicable rates are higher pursuant to a sliding scale of 0.7 per cent to 2.25 per cent.
-In the case of personal assets tax, it is not clear what the criteria are to locate a digital asset.
+Apart from income tax, the worldwide assets of individuals resident in Argentina are subject to personal assets tax at a rate that varies from 0.5 per cent to 1.25 per cent, depending on the overall value of the assets exceeding the tax allowance (2 million pesos).
+In the case of assets located abroad, the applicable rates are higher according to a sliding scale of 0.7 per cent to 2.25 per cent.
+In the case of personal assets tax, it is not clear what the criteria are for locating a digital asset.

-The transfer or exchange of digital coins is not subject to value added tax.
+The transfer or exchange of digital currency is not subject to value added tax.

 There are no border restrictions or obligations to declare cryptocurrency holdings in Argentina.